HenryMacArthur/Pagguba-Impyrno/README.md

 The reason I chose Pagguba Impyrno as the name was because that's what you get when you translate "Break Hell" to Hiligaynon, which is a random cool-sounding language I chose on Google Translate.

 Currently it is so buggy that attempting to run print("Hello, World!") will either return !! or 䳻駝駝駜䳹駛䳸駚䳷, which according to Google Translate is "The camel-riding warrior gallops forth" in Chinese.
+If you remove the all the 's, you get "The ostrich and the camel gallop side by side."
+This is why I believe Malbolge is secretly a conspiracy by camels and ostriches to rule the world.